katydorjee/video.js/docs/guides/options.md

 Although, since the `plugins` option is an object, the order of initialization is not guaranteed!

-See [the plugins guide](plugins.md) for more information on Video.js plugins.
+See [the plugins guide][plugins] for more information on Video.js plugins.

 ### `sourceOrder`